-As well as decluttering WordPress, this will make sure there are no security holes either from unsupervised users or out of date themes and plugins (insecure themes and plugins account for 51% of WordPress site hacks and weak passwords another 8%).
+As well as decluttering WordPress, this will make sure there are no security holes -- either from unsupervised users or out-of-date themes and plugins (insecure themes and plugins account for 51% of WordPress site hacks, and weak passwords another 8%).
 The fewer themes, plugins and security holes your site has, the safer you are!

-Note: if a user has published something on your site but their account is no longer needed, change their permissions to Contributor rather than deleting, so they retain attribution on the articles they've published.
+Note: If a user has published something on your site but their account is no longer needed, change their permissions to Contributor rather than deleting, so they retain attribution on the articles they've published.

-Cleaning out what’s not being used will give you a leaner WordPress install with fewer security vulnerabilities from out of date code or unwanted users.
+Cleaning out what’s not being used will give you a leaner WordPress install with fewer security vulnerabilities from out-of-date code or unwanted users.

 Our guide to choosing WordPress plugins recommends checking the date of the last update when choosing a plugin.
-This still applies when a plugin is running on your site: make sure it’s still being updated and compatible with the latest version of WordPress.
+This still applies when a plugin is running on your site: Make sure it’s still being updated and compatible with the latest version of WordPress.

 When deciding whether to replace a plugin, use the same evaluation procedure as we recommend here, asking:

 A complex plugin that hasn’t been updated will need to be replaced.
-Usually this shouldn’t be a problem: do a search for the plugin’s main functionality and you should find an alternative.
+Usually this shouldn’t be a problem: Do a search for the plugin’s main functionality and you should find an alternative.

-If you’d prefer to avoid installing an extra plugin – just to check your plugins – you can see the list of vulnerable plugins here and manually search them.
+If you’d prefer to avoid installing an extra plugin just to check your plugins, you can see the list of vulnerable plugins here and manually search them.

 It’s easy to let your disk and database get filled up, especially if you’re producing a lot of content with large images.
 A key part of WordPress maintenance is knowing how and when to clear out your site.

-There are two easy targets here: images and the database.
+There are two easy targets here: Images and the database.

 Saving space on images is straightforward.
-If you’ve got a lot of images on your site uploaded at large resolutions they’ll eat up your available space.
+If you’ve got a lot of images on your site uploaded at large resolutions, they’ll eat up your available space.
 This is a problem exacerbated by WordPress’ tendency to create multiple different versions of the same image.

-Your WordPress install’s database gets cluttered and filled with spam comments, content left over from plugins and post revisions.
+Your WordPress install’s database gets cluttered and filled with spam comments, and content left over from plugins and post revisions.
 Keep it lean with WP Optimize.
 The plugin will analyse your database and get rid of anything that’s not needed.
-As always with anything deleting contents from your site, you’ll want a backup to hand.
+As always with anything deleting content from your site, you’ll want a backup to hand.

 Clearing out space is an easy part of WordPress maintenance.
 You don't have to do it regularly, but once a month will make sure your site stays lean and fast.

-WordPress is used and trusted by millions of websites and rarely goes seriously wrong, but with such widely used and customized software it’s inevitable that some things go wrong for some people.
+WordPress is used and trusted by millions of websites, and rarely goes seriously wrong.
+But, with such widely used and customized software, it’s inevitable that some things go wrong for some people.

-Fortunately, problems with WordPress installations are fairly common, so if and when you need to troubleshoot common WordPress problems you can consult this guide and get your site working again in no time.
+Fortunately, problems with WordPress installations are fairly common, so, if and when you need to troubleshoot common WordPress problems, you can consult this guide and get your site working again in no time.

 Some of these problems are fairly serious, so the first thing to do when you experience a WordPress problem is not to panic.
-These are all fixable and for most of these you'll be able to get your site working again in a couple of minutes.
+These are all fixable, and for most of these you'll be able to get your site working again in a couple of minutes.